Eshaj20/Smart-Traffic-Light-Detection-System/README.md

 - Automatic control of vehicle movement (stop/go)
 - Modular code with hardware integration
 - Optional Flask backend for web monitoring
-- Ideal for smart mobility and educational projects

 ---